 If you develop a long-term partnership with someone, that’s OK with me.
-(I’ve been using G Adventures since before this blog began and happily promote them.)
 But when you bounce from free trip to free trip and all your posts are about how amazing every place you visit is, I unsubscribe.

 What do you think?